GavinScoville/GavinScoville/_posts/2025-11-23-SSS-Report.md

 ---
-title: "Salish Sea Surf Reoprt"
+title: "Salish Sea Surf Report"
 categories: portfolio
 layout: single
+markdown: kramdown
 ---

 This project started as a way to get automatic emails when the waves near Bellingham look good for surfing.
 The model updates every 15 minutes, sends out an email if need be, and creates a historical archive for the eventual training of a stochastic model.
 Please contact me if you want to be on the automatic email serve (~5 emails a month in the winter).